Security at Specsight

 If you believe you have found a security vulnerability in Specsight, we want to hear about it.

 We take reports seriously and respond as quickly as we can.
-We ask that you give us a reasonable window to investigate and fix the issue before any public disclosure, and that you avoid accessing data that is not your own while testing.
+We ask that you give us a reasonable window to investigate before public disclosure, and that you avoid accessing data that is not your own while testing.

 Frequently asked questions